kantologist/Tutorials/README.md

-# A Tutorial AngularJS App using the Conduit AngularJS Starter
+# A Tutorial AngularJS App

+### This app uses the Conduit AngularJS Starter

 1. Clone repo
 2. `npm install`